OrderLab/T2C/experiments/throughput/hbase/README.md

 ### Prerequisites

+We assume you have generated checkers for hbase on all nodes.
+Also, replace `hbase_path` in install_master_node.sh, install_other_node.sh, and throughput.sh with your hbase path

 #### JDK Version

 `java-8-openjdk-amd64` is used in this experiment.
 Other versions of java may also work, but you need to change configuration of `JAVA_HOME` in `hbase-env.sh` and  `hadoop-env.sh`